Question:

 A toxicology report released later revealed that Heath Ledger’s death was the result of acute intoxication from a combination of prescription medications.
 The substances found in his system included painkillers like oxycodone and hydrocodone, anti-anxiety drugs like alprazolam (Xanax), sleep aids such as temazepam and diazepam (Restoril and Valium), and the muscle relaxant lorazepam (Ativan).

 The combination of these medications, along with Ledger’s struggles with stress and sleep disorders, contributed to his tragic and untimely death.
-While the death was ruled accidental, it highlighted the dangers of prescription drug misuse and the hidden battle many individuals face with addiction and mental health challenges.
+While the death was ruled accidental, it highlighted the dangers of prescription drug misuse and the hidden battle many individuals, including celebrities with drug addictions, face with addiction and mental health challenges.

 The misuse of opioids, benzodiazepines, and other prescription drugs can lead to addiction, overdose, and in some cases, death.
 Heath Ledger’s death serves as a stark reminder of the dangers of polysubstance abuse—when multiple substances are combined, often with deadly consequences.